isc-projects/kea/doc/guide/dhcp4-srv.rst

 This is the default behavior.
 However, in some deployments it is desired that the outbound (response) packets will be sent as regular traffic and the outbound interface will be determined by the routing tables.
 This kind of asymmetric traffic is uncommon, but valid.
-Kea now supports a parameter called ``outbound-interface`` that controls this behavior.
-It supports two values.
-The first one, ``same-as-inbound``, tells Kea to send back the response on the same interface where the query packet was received.
+Kea supports a parameter called ``outbound-interface`` that controls this behavior.
+It supports two values; the first one, ``same-as-inbound``, tells Kea to send back the response on the same interface where the query packet was received.
 This is the default behavior.
 The second one, ``use-routing``, tells Kea to send regular UDP packets and let the kernel's routing table